 Meet Charmain Felts, Social Worker

-“I have been working at the hospice for 4 and a half years, providing patients and families with psychological, spiritual, emotional and social support.
+“I have been working at the hospice for four and a half years, providing patients and families with psychological, spiritual, emotional and social support.
 I help with discharge planning and support families with pre and post bereavement support too.”

 “It is my role to see how people are managing and to see what we can do to help make things easier for them.
 A lot of the time families need help talking through the various different processes like how to access carers support and benefits.”